-Imagination’s Creator CI20 is a better-connected plug’n’play Raspberry Pi
+Imagination’s Creator CI20 board is a pricier, better-connected, plug’n’play Raspberry Pi

 Building tech is the new buying tech.
 With tiny, energy-efficient computers like the Raspberry Pi racking up millions of sales to those keen to learn coding, build media centres or brew the perfect pint (and other hardware projects), the demand for what basically amount to smartphones without screens (or boxes) is amazingly high.